King (or Queen) Baby

 Big Babies require that you be there for them at all times when they need you, but they want you to go away when responsibility comes into the picture in any way.
 They are quite often very bad with money.
 And not so good with work ethic either.
 They tend to insist that you drop everything and come running whenever anything that requires their adult attention comes up.
 They need for you to attend to this thing to which they refuse to attend.
 And if you don't, they may break all the way down and throw a two-year-old temper tantrum.

 So, how does the Big Baby ever move into something more authentic?
-Next blog.
+Next post.
 Wait for it.